Greater Bangkok commuter rail: Red Lines Commuter rail

-The Red Line Mass Transit System Project is a planned commuter rail system to serve the Bangkok Metropolitan Region.
-Part of the Mass Rapid Transit Master Plan in Bangkok Metropolitan Region, it will consist of two lines, one (also referred to as the Dark Red Line) running from Thammasat University's Rangsit campus to Maha Chai in Samut Sakhon Province, and the other (Light Red Line) running from Sala Ya in Nakhon Pathom Province to Hua Mak in Bangkok, with both passing through Bang Sue which will act as a connecting hub to the MRT system.
-As of 2012, the Bang Sue – Taling Chan segment of the Light Red Line is under construction, and the Bang Sue – Rangsit segment of the Dark Red Line is being prepared for construction bidding.
-Most of the railway will run alongside existing national railway tracks, eventually replacing them.
-Segments running through inner-city areas will be elevated, and the system will be electrified by overhead lines.
-The system is to be owned and is being developed by the State Railway of Thailand.
+The Red Line Mass Transit System Project is a modern commuter rail system to serve the Bangkok Metropolitan Region.
+Part of the Mass Rapid Transit Master Plan in Bangkok Metropolitan Region, it consists of two lines, the Dark Red Line) running from Thammasat University's Rangsit campus to Maha Chai in Samut Sakhon Province, and the Light Red Line running from Sala Ya in Nakhon Pathom Province to Hua Mak in Bangkok, with both passing through Krung Thep Aphiwat Central Terminal which acts as a connecting hub to the MRT system at Bang Sue.
+The initial segments of the lines opened in 2021.
+Most of the railway runs alongside existing national railway tracks, eventually replacing them.
+Segments running through inner-city areas are elevated, and the system is electrified by overhead lines.
+The system is owned and is being developed by the State Railway of Thailand.
 Since the Red Lines run roughly along the alignment of the failed Hopewell Project, they have been described as a "Hopewell revival".